 |U.S. EPA Exceptional

-|2010 Milorganite Average
+|2014 Milorganite Average

-The Truth About Heavy Metals
+The Truth About Metals

 Heavy metals like cadmium, copper and zinc are naturally occurring in our everyday environment.
 Several of these metals are actually micronutrients that are needed in small amounts for plants to grow and reproduce.
 The concern with heavy metals in fertilizer is keeping their concentrations under limits deemed safe by EPA regulators.
 Milorganite is the “gold standard” of biosolid fertilizers, with over 85 years of experience producing a product that is both safe and effective.
 For more information on the reduction of heavy metals in Milorganite visit our History page.

-Children and Pets
+Safe Children and Pets - No Salts or Pesticides